mozilla/cerberus/README.md

 Cerberus is also responsible for sending out email reminders for histograms that are expiring in upcoming versions.

-The production instance is currently hosted on [telemetry-regression-alerts](ec2-52-13-120-199.us-west-2.compute.amazonaws.com) on the us-east-1 AWS region.
-All the production files live in `/mnt/telemetry/cerberus/`.
-There is a cronjob

 Code Overview
 -------------